 Start getting used to the warmth, it is around 28 degrees Celsius every day in Singapore!
 We hope you are looking forward to an exciting semester or two at NUS and in Singapore!

 Your PALs kick off each semester with a huge Welcome Party for our incoming exchange students and returning NUS students.
-Drawing a crowd of more than 500 exchange students each semester, the Welcome Party provides an excellent opportunity for you to form friendships with peers from other universities and to meet NUS students!
+Drawing a crowd of almost 1,000 exchange students each semester, the Welcome Party provides an excellent opportunity for you to form friendships with peers from other universities and to meet NUS students!

 Another popular event which takes place at the beginning of each semester is Row, Row, Row Your Dragon Boat.
 You can try your hand at dragon boating, and put your newly-found skills to the test in a dragon boat race along the Kallang River.